LED v Fluorescent frequency in Lighting

-For the general retail public, driven and enticed by the lure of lighting efficiency, it is something entirely different.
-The illusion of sameness is not so in reality.
-LED is the technology, but the product quality, and purpose, is another thing altogether.
+For the general public, driven and enticed by the WOW factor as well as the lure of lighting efficiency, it is something different.

-The actual frequency of these LED units is not only visually disturbing, promoting disorientation through discomfort of the retina, but also brings with the possibility of a slow degeneration of the optic nerve through eye strain.
+It can also brings with the possibility of a slow degeneration of the optic nerve through eye strain.

 In the opinion of the AMA, the long-term exposure of the retina and lens to blue peaks from LEDs can increase the risk of cataract and age-related macular degeneration.